 - At the Eastern terminus, Stuartsburg Road (Route 608) at U.S. Route 60

 Scheduling Trail Use

 VMI occasionally uses the trail for cadet marches.
 The trail remains open to the public during these times.
 Download schedule of marches.

-community groups are encouraged to hold walks or meetings on the trail.
+Local community groups are encouraged to hold walks or meetings on the trail.
 A courtesy contact to VMI is welcome, but not required.
 Large or complex events such as foot races must be coordinated in advance with VMI to prevent trail use conflicts.
 Any group wishing to hold a trail clean up or other volunteer trail maintenance may contact VMI for support.